bwiklund/js1k-love-raytracer/README.md

 - Photons are steped through space in small increments, then check for collisions.
 Actual sphere-line intersection and reflection would have taken up way too many bytes!
 - No support for glossy materials, for above reason.
 When a photon finds itself within a sphere / heart shape, it changes it's direction randomly, and continues on it's way.
 Thus, diffuse surfaces.
 - Fairly slow.
 Code length was the only thing optimized for.

+It uses uglifyjs for the final minification step.
+To get dependencies:

+`npm install`

+To minify:

+`./squish`

+Pull requests arevery welcome!